MASTER OF PUBLIC HEALTH (MPH) DEGREE IN MONTANA

 Job Growth Projections for Public Health Professions in Montana that Require a Master’s Degree

-The Montana Department of Labor and Industry projects the following public health occupations will show strong job growth during the ten-year period leading up to 2022:
+The US Department of Labor projects the following public health occupations will show strong job growth during the ten-year period leading up to 2032:

 The US Department of Labor identifies these positions as requiring a master’s degree.